Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 Alternatively, you can also disable the single store page altogether.
 The stores will still be displayed on the map, but clicking on them won’t open the store page.

-When done, save the changes and revisit the store locator page to test the results.
+Save the changes and revisit the store locator page to test the results.

 This article taught you how to use the store locator plugin to display all your store locations on your WordPress website.